- Sermon Notes

 Illus - Going through Bible school was a difficult time.
 I had a full load of classes, would often only get four or five hours of sleep, I had two jobs and our children were just babies, but I kept seeing God revealing His favor.
 One night when I was serving tables I got a table that was trying to spend as much as possible.
 What a tip!

 - The people on this island had never heard the gospel of Jesus Christ, and God gives attesting miracles as Paul is kept from harm from the viper and many people are healed.

-- I have to wonder what’s going on in the heart of the centurion, Julius.
-He also likes Paul and gives him favor.
+- I also imagine what’s going on in the heart of the centurion, Julius.

-- It’s so important that we keep looking for God’s favor and trust completely in God’s love over us no matter what trouble we’re going through.
+- Keep looking for God’s favor and trust completely in God’s love over you no matter what trouble you’re going through.